WordPress/openverse/.github/GITHUB.md

 ### PR label check

-This workflow ensures that all PRs have one label from each of the groups 'aspect' and 'goal' applied on them.
+This workflow ensures that all PRs have one label from each of the groups 'aspect', 'goal' and 'priority' applied on them.

 **PR:** opened, edited, labeled, unlabeled, synchronize
 **Dispatch:** disabled